The LookML Projects page provides list of all the LookML projects on the Looker instance and shows all the models in each project.

 - Configure button: If the Configure button is available next to the project's listing, you can add or edit the project's model configuration.

-If there is a problem with a model, the model shows a status indicating the problem with the configuration.
+If there is a problem with a model, the model shows a status that indicates the problem with the configuration.

 |LookML model file doesn't exist yet||You see this issue if someone configured a model on this page but has not yet created a corresponding LookML file for it.|